eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Find leaves of binary tree(Algorithm** and Implementation).
 When requiring return a list of nodes that does not follow the order of basic traversal, consider storing the element directly to the corresponding location in the output array.
   - [Leetcode] Minimum Depth of Binary Tree(Algorithms and Implementation)
   - [Leetcode] Balanced Binary Tree(Best Algorithm*)
+* Binary Search Tree:
+  - [Leetcode]Validate Binary Search Tree(Multiple algorithms* and Implementations*) -- this reveals an important attribute of BST when traversing it!
+  - [Leetcode]Inorder Successor in BST(Algorithm*).
+This algorithm uses the ascending order attribute of BST so that it can run in O(h) time not in O(n) time.
+Therefore this algorithm works only when the target is INORDER successor and there are no duplicates in the tree.
+If duplicates are allowed, this algorithm can not gurantee that the node returned is INORDER successor.
+Example:
+      ```
+            13 (actual returned node)
+          10
+        9
+          10 (look-up node)
+            10 (expected returned node)
+      ```
+    This algorithm can be easily extended to implement Ceiling and Floor methods.
+Remember the inductive proof from the root.
 * Others
   - [Others] Find Depth.
 (Algorithms* and implementations*).